Eden Valley, South Australia

 cool to cold nights.
 Cold winters and wet springs provide ample water reserves during the warm summer months.

-most prominent wine regions.
+winemaking history.
 Located about 100 km north of Adelaide, the Clare has warm days, cool nights

 and minimal summertime rain, and these factors provide the preconditions to make outstanding wine.